OceanLabs/slate/source/includes/_docs.md

 {
   "error": {
   	"code": "01",
-    "message": "JSON schema error: 'jobs' is a required property" }
+    "message": "JSON schema error: The request data does not match the required JSON schema" }
 }
 ```